 EASE OF INSTALLATION

 As we point out in this blog, installing a bamboo floor is within the capacity of any skilled DIY enthusiast.
-But, as long as you stick to the manufacturer’s guidelines, you should be able to lay a floor you can be proud of and which will be the envy of your friends.
-If you would prefer a professionally installed bamboo floor, just about any handyman or carpenter can do it as long as they follow the installation guide.
+As long as you stick to the manufacturer’s guidelines, you should be able to lay a floor you can be proud of and will be the envy of your friends.
+If you would prefer a professionally installed bamboo floor, just about any handyman or carpenter can do it, as long as they follow the installation guide.
 For ease of installation, we give bamboo flooring 8 out of 10.